ronprod/kikbot/README.md

 You need to get an [access key](https://stethospasm.weebly.com/pricing.html) to be able to use this botnet, you can get one for free!

-Read the [disclaimers](https://stethospasm.weebly.com/disclaimers.html) prior to running this code, as it contains anti-tampering kill switches that can cause **irreversible harm** to a local machine if triggered!
+Read the [disclaimers](https://stethospasm.weebly.com/disclaimers.html) prior to running this code, as it contains anti-tampering kill switches that can cause **irreversible harm** to a local machine if triggered.

 # Installation